jquery/learn.jquery.com/page/javascript-101/syntax-basics.md

 ### Reserved Words

 There are a handful of reserved words that can't be used when declaring user-defined variables and functions.
 Some of these reserved words are currently implemented, some are saved for future use, and others are reserved for historical reasons.
-A list of words and in-depth explanations for each can be found on the [MDN JavaScript Reference](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Reserved_Words "MDN Reserved Words.") site.
+A list of reserved words can be found [here](/javascript-101/reserved-words/), and in-depth explanations for each can be found on the [MDN JavaScript Reference](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Reserved_Words "MDN Reserved Words.") site.

 ### Identifiers